PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Amy Faulkner, Simcoe Muskoka District Health Unit
+Amy Faulkner, BAH, MISt, Librarian, Simcoe Muskoka District Health Unit

 Description: We undertook a scoping review to investigate the evidence on the relative contribution of determinants of health (DOH) to population health.
 This work can inform public health practices and policies.
 6,142 unique citations were retrieved from five databases.
 Identified documents were double-blind screened by independent researchers.
 Full-text screening and grey literature searching are ongoing.
 Results of this scoping review can inform further studies on how to build estimates of the relative contribution of DoH for the Canadian population.
 There is a need to validate and routinely update evidence to inform policy and practice.